 On 28 January 2013, Secretary of State for Transport, Patrick McLoughlin, announced proposals for Phase Two of HS2, extending the network north from Birmingham to Manchester and Leeds.
 The Government also announced its decision to suspend the development of a spur connecting HS2 with Heathrow Airport, subject to the outcome of the Airport Commission.

 Alongside the Phase Two announcement, the Government launched a consultation on the Exceptional Hardship Scheme for Leeds, Manchester and the proposed Heathrow spur.
 The scheme aims to assist eligible residential and small business owner-occupiers whose property value may be affected by the initial preferred route options for Phase Two of the network.

 On 17 July 2013, the national consultation on the proposed route for Phase 2 from Birmingham to Manchester and Leeds was launched.
-Although the proposals don’t directly affect Birmingham there are potential wider implications in terms of our connectivity to northern cities, which is just as important as connections to London, and so we will be responding to this consultation, which closes on 31 January 2014.
+Although the proposals don’t directly affect Birmingham there are potential wider implications in terms of our connectivity to northern cities, which is just as important as connections to London, and so we responded to this consultation, which closed on 31 January 2014.

 On 25 November 2013 the Government published the Hybrid Bill for Phase One of HS2 (London to West Midlands), together with the Formal ES consultation for Phase One.
 The City Council responded to this Formal ES consultation.

 On 28 April 2014 the High Speed Rail (London-West Midlands) Bill was granted Second Reading by the House of Commons.
 This means that HS2 Phase One (London to Birmingham) can go ahead in principle, subject to agreement of the details between the House of Commons and the House of Lords.